 The British had based military forces in Egypt since 1882, but their number had been greatly reduced by the terms of the Anglo-Egyptian Treaty of 1936.
 The small British and commonwealth force still based in Egypt garrisoned the Suez Canal and the Red Sea route, which was vital to British communications with the UK’s Far Eastern and Indian Ocean territories.
 In the middle of 1939, General Sir Archibald Wavell was appointed as the general officer commanding-in-chief of the new Middle East Command, whose purview extended over the Mediterranean and Middle Eastern theatres.
 Until the Franco-Axis armistice, the French divisions in Tunisia faced the Italian 5a Armata on the Libya/Tunisia border.
 In Libya, the Italians had some 215,000 men, and in Egypt the British had about 36,000 troops with another 27,500 men training in Palestine.

-The British forces included Major General Percy Hobart’s Mobile Division (Egypt), which was one of only two British armoured training formations and in the middle of 1939 was renamed as the Armoured Division (Egypt): on 16 February 1940 it became the 7th Armoured Division.
-The Egypt/Libya border was defended by the Egyptian Frontier Force and in June 1940, the headquarters of Major General Richard O’Connor’s 6th Division assumed command in the Western Desert, with instructions to drive back the Italians from their frontier positions and dominate the hinterland if war began.
+The British forces included Major General P. C. S. Hobart’s Mobile Division (Egypt), which was one of only two British armoured training formations and in the middle of 1939 was renamed as the Armoured Division (Egypt): on 16 February 1940 it became the 7th Armoured Division.
+The Egypt/Libya border was defended by the Egyptian Frontier Force and in June 1940, the headquarters of Major General R. N. O’Connor’s 6th Division assumed command in the Western Desert, with instructions to drive back the Italians from their frontier positions and dominate the hinterland if war began.
 The 7th Armoured Division, less the 7th Armoured Brigade, assembled at Mersa Matruh and sent the 7th Support Group toward the frontier as a covering force, where the RAF also moved most of its bombers; Malta was also reinforced.
-The headquarters of the 6th Division, which lacked complete and fully trained units, was renamed the Western Desert Force, under a newly promoted Lieutenant General Richard O’Connor, on 17 June.
+The headquarters of the 6th Division, which lacked complete and fully trained units, was renamed the Western Desert Force, under O’Connor, newly promoted to lieutenant general, on 17 June.

 In Tunisia, the French had eight divisions, capable of only limited operations, and in Syria three poorly armed and trained divisions, with about 40,000 troops and border guards on occupation duties against the civilian population.
 The Italian army and Regia Aeronautica in Libya greatly outnumbered the British in Egypt but suffered from poor morale and were handicapped by some inferior equipment.
 In Italian East Africa (Africa Orientale Italiana) were another 130,000 Italian and African troops with 400 pieces of artillery, 200 light tanks and 20,000 lorries; Italy declared war from 11 June 1940.